Don P. Moon: Biography

 Moon entered the United States Naval Academy and later graduated fourth in the Class of 1916, being particularly efficient in gunnery.

 He was assigned to the battleship Arizona (BB-39) and while there developed several instruments to improve gunnery.
 He later served in the battleships Colorado (BB-45) and Nevada (BB-36) before returning to shore duty in 1926.

 By 1934 he was commanding officer of the Asiatic Fleet destroyer John D. Ford (DD-228).

 He was later put in command of a destroyer division in 1940 and became a captain in 1941.
 He took part in the invasion of North Africa in 1942.

 In 1944 he was promoted to rear admiral.
 He commanded Exercise Tiger, a rehearsal for D-Day in which three LSTs were torpedoed and sunk by German E-boats near Slapton Sands.

 During the June 6, 1944, invasion of Normandy he directed the landings on Utah Beach from the attack transport Bayfield (APA-33).
-For three weeks the Bayfield was in position off Utah beach and officers and men were on four hour rotating shifts for this entire time.
+For three weeks the Bayfield was in position off Utah Beach and officers and men were on four-hour rotating shifts for this entire time.
 Shortly afterwards the Bayfield was sent to Naples for the invasion of Southern France.
 However, on August 5, 1944, Moon shot himself with his .45 caliber pistol.
-His suicide was blamed on battle fatigue.
+His suicide was attributed to battle fatigue.
 He was posthumously decorated with Legion of Honour by the Government of France.

-He was buried in Arlington National Cemetery.
+Moon was buried at Arlington National Cemetery.

 He was survived by his wife Sibyl, and his four children, Meredith, Don, David, and Peter.